Tejas73494/HyperNova-Strike/README.md

 ### Additional Difficulty Scaling

 - With each new wave:
-  - The number of enemies increases
+  - The number of aliens increases
-  - Enemies may spawn in more columns
+  - Aliens may spawn in more columns
-  - Enemy speed and shooting rate increase
+  - Alien speed and shooting rate increase
   - Bosses become tougher by gaining more health

 ---